 The number one aircraft, tail # 003, first flew in 1984 and, in 1985, was the first aircraft to fly supersonic with a forward swept wing.
 The number one aircraft was retired to the National Museum of the USAF at Wright-Patterson AFB, (Dayton) Ohio in 1994.
 More data on #003 and more photos may be found at the NMUSAF site here.

 The second X-29, tail # 049, the aircraft modeled here, first flew in May 1989, and is currently on display at the Armstrong Flight Research Center (formerly NASA Dryden), Edwards AFB, CA. More technical background on both aircraft and the test program may be found at the NASA Armstrong site here.

-Our Cybermodeler in-the-box kit review may be found here.
+Our Cybermodeler kit first-look may be found here.

 Hasegawa's original release of this kit (kit #2620, BT20) was in 1992 and included X-29 Program decals for the #1 aircraft, tail 003.
 This Limited Edition re-release contains the same plastic as the original, a fresh new decal sheet for both flight test aircraft and a new painting/instruction sheet to go with the updated decals.
 Plus new box art with a photo of #049 on display at NASA Armstrong/Edwards AFB.
 One of my favorite of the "new" Hasegawa kits, this is well engineered for easy assembly, is accurate in shape and size and with the new decals, it builds into a nice little futuristic technology demonstrator model in 1/72.
 A few of my build notes: